rjcpc/stuff/CNscreenshots/readme.md

 5. Using Wireshark network analyzer set the filter for ICMP, TCP, HTTP, UDP, FTP and perform the respective transactions to show or prove that network analyzer is working.

+6. sing cisco packet tracer connect router ,switch and PCs

+7. using linux terminal or windows cmd execute the following commands and note the output
+    + ping
+    + traceroute / tracert
+    + netstat
+    + arp
+    + ipconfig

 # answer template